PHOENIXCONTACT/MORYX-Template/README.md

 - *MyApplication*: Additional classes for your application like for example ProductTypes
 - *MyApplication.Resources*: Contains Resources for your project
-- *MyApplication.Module*: Your new Module
+- *MyApplication.MyModule*: Your new Module
 - *MyApplicaten.Exe*: Starts the application, contains references to all projects exept for tests

 ## Get all your licenses running